Tribal College Journal Feature Story Themes

 Tribal College Journal Departments

-Talking Circle (600-1100 words).
+Talking Circle (1200 words).
 Share a successful intervention, a classroom project, specific methodology, or instructional approach that has worked in a tribal college classroom or department.
 We are interested in facilitating faculty discussion about their work.
 We encourage you to submit a well-composed, high-resolution illustration, photograph, or image to accompany your article.

 Voices (750 words).
 This department is devoted to first person opinions about issues in Native education.
-We are especially interested in hearing the voices of tribal college students, administrators, and faculty; other voices are welcome.
+We are especially interested in hearing the voices of tribal college students, administrators, staff, and faculty; other voices are welcome as well.

-The journal’s audience is quite diverse.
-While the stories should serve the tribal colleges’ staff, students, faculty and administrators, the journal is also read by other educators, legislators, college donors, and the general public.
+Tribal College Journal’s audience is quite diverse.
+While the stories should serve the tribal colleges’ staff, students, faculty, and administrators, TCJ is also read by other educators, legislators, college donors, and the general public.

 Style and Technical Requirements

-Whenever an Indian person is mentioned, include the tribal affiliation in parenthesis.
-Italicize “foreign” or Native language words only the first time they appear.
+Whenever an Indian person is mentioned, include the tribal affiliation in parentheses when possible.
+Italicize non-English words only the first time they appear.
 Articles must be submitted by email as Word.doc attachments; please use the default settings on Microsoft Word as your format, but be sure to use Times Roman font.
-Use italics as necessary, but avoid unnecessary formatting (different sizes and fonts), which has to be removed.
+Use italics as necessary, but avoid unnecessary formatting (different sizes and fonts, boxes, margins, etc.), which we ultimately have to remove.
 When citing electronic sources obtained over the Internet, give information sufficient for retrieval of book/article/material.

-A FINAL WORD: Use active verbs.
+Use active verbs in your writing.
 The active voice is usually more direct, concise, and vigorous than the passive (see Strunk and White, The Elements of Style).
-Keep sentences short.
-We are counting on you for accuracy, story telling ability, willingness to provide more details or a rewrite upon request, and meeting deadlines.
-This is an internationally distributed magazine with thousands of readers, not a newspaper or a dissertation, so please provide your best work.
+Keep sentences clear and concise.
+We are counting on you for accuracy, storytelling ability, willingness to provide more details or a rewrite upon request, and meeting deadlines.
+This is an internationally distributed magazine with thousands of readers, not a newspaper or newsletter, so please provide your best work.

-For printing purposes, Tribal College Journal requires high resolution images in jpeg or tiff formats.
+For printing purposes, Tribal College Journal requires high resolution photos in jpeg or tiff formats.
 For charts or graphs we also accept high resolution pdf files.
-Please do not send low resolution images such as those from a web site or GIF images.
-These may look great on the computer screen but are NOT suitable for magazine printing.
+Please do not send low resolution images such as those from a website or GIF images.
+These may look great on the computer screen, but will come out fuzzy and blocky in a print publication.

-Assuming you are using a digital camera, please use the highest image resolution the camera is capable of.
-This usually means using the “Fine” mode on the camera’s controls.
+Assuming you are using a digital camera, please use the highest image resolution on your camera.
 Choose large file size — more resolution is better.
 If your camera allows you to choose a pixel size, the minimum should be 1024 x 768.
 We would prefer 2048 x 1536 or higher.
 Note for professionals: Please do not provide images larger than 5 MB.

-BASIC COMPOSITION.
 Do not shoot into the sun.
-Fill the viewing frame — the people are almost always more important than the background; get close enough so we can see faces.
-Be sure to shoot your subjects from the front so their faces show.
+Fill the viewing frame — the people are often more important than the background; get close enough so we can see faces.
 A photo with 2-4 people is usually better than a photo of a group.

-Email the photos to: email@example.com in separate messages.
+Email the photos to: email@example.com/new-tcj in separate messages.
 If you have a lot of images, please contact us for instructions about our FTP site or about setting up a shared Dropbox link.

 The rate of payment varies depending upon the complexity of the story, whether it is submitted on time, the quality of the writing, and whether the work is part of the writer’s job requirements.
 No payment is made for voices or research articles.
 Note: Payments are made after publication.

 Most articles require editing for length, clarity, or style and will be returned to the writer for at least one round of revisions.
 TCJ reserves the right to edit submissions as deemed necessary by the editorial staff.